-In the D’Alembert, you set a base bet, increase the wager by one incremental unit (base bet) after each losing bet.
+In the D’Alembert, you set a base bet and increase the wager by one incremental unit (base bet) after each losing bet.

 Martingale is a negative progressive system that calls for a person to double their wager after losing a bet.
 If the base bet is $5, then the player wagers $5, then $10, $20, $40, $80, $160, and so on.

 After a winning bet, you return to the base wager.
 This strategy assures you’ll cover losses and win back the base bet after each sequence if you win.
 On the other hand, the risk of ruin is possible if you have a long losing streak.
 This system can only be used on even money bets.